ianbayne/CoffeeRandomizer/readme.md

 ## CoffeeRandomizer

 Brew time, coffee and water amount, coarseness of grind.
 All of these affect the resulting flavor of your coffee.
-This app generate a random coffee recipes for your AeroPress based off the different adjustable brewing factors.
+This app generates random coffee recipes for your AeroPress based off the different adjustable brewing factors.

 <div style="float: left">
   <img src="https://user-images.githubusercontent.com/10363087/84900213-bf7e9f00-b0e4-11ea-91df-d5a0894563cb.png" width="150">